 I have beautiful memories of the river that passes through the Tulay-Bato, the Tulay-Baraka, and the Lambingan Bridge in Wawa(Pabiluang).
 I went to school and back on foot from elementary to high school.
 Looking down from the two bridges near the public market, I was always attracted to the brook-like water current, and the pebbles that can be seen clearly beneath the clear waters.

+I walked from school to our home in Wawa, at least four times a day.
+When we were in the elementary grades, I used to pass through Daan Bilolo, the palengke ( to see my grandmother), then Lati and Pabiluang.
 When we were in high school, I took a different route: Arellano (Tangaran), Bagumbayan, and the Bagumbayan-Wawa bridge.
-Everyday, there were boys having fun either swimming in the river or paddling the
+Everyday, there were boys having fun either swimming in the river or paddling the lunday in the river.
+It was very safe to swim in the river during those years.

 Now, the water is greenish and littered with all kinds of garbage.
 It is almost stagnant.
 It is in a very sorry state.
 It is literally 'dying' if not yet dead.
 It is very unsafe to even set foot in it, much less to swim there.